billchurch/RotaryFi/README.md

 ---

 ## 🧠 Inspiration
-This project honors the analog craftsmanship of classic telephony and merges it with open-source VoIP.
+The main inspration of this was to [get my fathers line set](WesternElectric1013A_README.md) running again in some way.
 Built for fun, nostalgia, and a deep respect for the sound of a proper rotary click.

 ---